Medical Assisting Education and Career Guide

 The baby boomers are getting older.
 An increasing number of people have access to healthcare and more medical facilities are in need of support workers.
 All of this is good news for graduates of a medical assistant degree or certificate program.

-According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook 2016-17, employment of medical assistants is expected to grow much faster than average at 23 percent through 2024.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment of medical assistants is expected to grow much faster than average at 29 percent through 2026.

 Medical assistants with a degree or certificate earn a median annual wage of $35,720.
 However, certain organizations may pay more.
 Below you’ll find the median salaries for the following healthcare facilities: